Preventing Harms from Mining in the Clean Energy Transition

 Supporting The FOREST Act

 The FOREST Act (S.2950/ H.R.
 5508) is a critical opportunity to tackle global deforestation and forest degradation that contributes to climate change and biodiversity loss, while promoting good governance and leveling the playing field for responsible businesses at home and abroad.
 It is sponsored by Sen. Brian Schatz and Rep. Earl Blumenauer and Rep. Brian Fitzpatrick.
-Faith groups, including the Inter-religious Working Group on Extractive Industries, support this bill out of our solidarity with Indigenous peoples around the world, including in the Amazon region of South America, who have been protecting critical forest habitats for millennia.
+Faith groups support this bill out of our solidarity with Indigenous peoples around the world, including in the Amazon region of South America, who have been protecting critical forest habitats for millennia.
 We see this bill as one mechanism for weakening the link between deforestation and violent land invasions that lead to food insecurity, loss of livelihoods and even forced displacement.
-Urge your legislators to support the FOREST Act.

 "Purchasing is a Moral Act"